SadRobotChannel/af/airdrops.md

 **All set**

 All you have to do now is just wait.
-Monitor your www.etherflyer.com during the next days and you'll see the new tokens in your <i>My Assets</i> section of the website.
-Once you have the tokens, you can keep them or trade them!
-But that's is a topic for another post!
+Monitor your www.etherflyer.com account during the next days and you'll see the new tokens in your <i>My Assets</i> section of the website.
+Once you have the tokens, you can keep them or trade them.
+But this is a topic for another post!

 ---
 #### Share